-National MP Chris Finlayson to announce resignation
+National MP Chris Finlayson to leave Parliament in new year

+Finlayson, who was a Queens Counsel prior to his entry to politics, said he would re-join the Bar.

+He will give his valedictory on December 18, with his final day in Parliament in January next year.

-Parliament's Speaker Trevor Mallard has let the cat out of the bag over one of the precinct's worst-kept secrets.
+Parliament's Speaker Trevor Mallard let the cat out of the bag earlier today in the House.

-Speaking in the House today, Mallard mentioned veteran National MP Chris Finlayson's valedictory speech on December 18.
-A valedictory speech is the last, farewell, speech MPs give in the House before they leave Parliament.

 During some interjections during question time, Finlayson made a comment, to which Mallard responded: "Mr Finlayson, you can include that in your valedictory if you want to be in the House on the 18th."